-Consistent with these commitments, the goal of the Better Futures for Iowans program was to make state-of-the-art core reseach facilities at the University of Iowa available to academic classes and research projects conducted primarily by undergraduates at 2-year and 4-year institutions in Iowa.
+Consistent with these commitments, the goal of the Better Futures for Iowans program is to make state-of-the-art core research facilities at the University of Iowa available to academic classes and research projects conducted primarily by undergraduates at 2-year and 4-year institutions in Iowa.

 Adina Kilpatrick, PhDBFFI Awardee

 "Funds are requested to support an undergraduate project to characterize a putative catalase and superoxide dismutase from the bacterium Deinococcus maricopensis.
 D. maricopensis has potential as a bioremediation agent due to its resistance to environmental stressors including oxidative damage.
 The genome of the bacterium has recently been sequenced as part of the GEBA (Genomic Encyclopedia of Bacteria and Archaea) project headed by the Joint Genome Institute of the Department of Energy.
 A goal of GEBA is to better capture the diversity of the microbial world via genomic sequencing.
 A secondary goal of GEBA is to provide undergraduates an opportunity to contribute to genomics research, through the MGAN (Microbial Genome Annotation Network, supported by the National Science Foundation) network.
 Grand View is part of MGAN, and as part of this group, has access to bioinformatics tools geared at genome annotations.
 I am currently working with undergraduate mentees to more closely examine the genomic content of D. maricopensis.
 In particular, we are collecting and annotating genes believed to be related to stress tolerance phenotypes.
 The funding requested here will help support these efforts, by providing a means to validate our bioinformatics work via molecular biology techniques.
 In this project, mentees will clone, sequence, and functionally characterize (in Escherichia coli hosts) putative catalase and superoxide dismutase genes from D. maricopensis."